InfiniteSeas/QuestJob/README.md

 - Add a new wallet and initialize quest entries.
 - Check the status of a specific quest for a wallet.
 - Retrieve all quests and their statuses for a wallet.
+- Retrieve all quests and their statuses for an NFT.
+- Retrieve all newbie quests and their statuses for a wallet.
+- Retrieve all newbie quests and their statuses for an NFT.
-- Aggregate and retrieve total reward points for all wallets.
+- Aggregate and retrieve total reward points for all wallets and NFTs.
 - Retrieve all NFTs' image URLs and account addresses.
 - Retrieve the image URL for a specific account address.
-- Mark the `claimedIsland` quest as completed for a wallet.
-- Check and update newbie quests for players.

 ## Prerequisites